surisoft-io/capi/README.md

     clientSecret: <the secret used by CAPI to authenticate to Keycloak>
 ```
 ### After having Authorization enabled, and if your service is protected (See `Protect your API`), CAPI will only route traffic to your service if the following conditions are met:
-* The token was signed by the oauth2 provider configured: `oidc.provider.keys`.
+* The token was signed by the oauth2 provider configured: `oauth2.provider.keys`.
 * The token is not expired.
 * The token azp (authorized party) has a role with the same as your service.
 Example: